0ad/0ad/binaries/system/readme.txt

--autostart-players=NUMBER		number of players -autostart-client				multiplayer client mode -autostart-ip=IP				multiplayer connect to given IP Random maps only:
+-autostart-players=NUMBER		number of players -autostart-client				multiplayer client mode -autostart-ip=IP				multiplayer connect to given IP -autostart-ai=PLAYER:AI			adds named AI to the given player (such as 2:testbot) Random maps only:
 -autostart-random				random map
 -autostart-random=SEED			random map with seed value (default 0, use -1 for random)